ozkary/sp-addin-todo/runbook.md

     "Product Tasks"
 );
 ```
-- Set each screen LblAppName to AppName
+- On each screen set LblAppName.Text to AppName

 ### Customize the Gallery